0xProject/0x-settler/README.md

 ## Basic Flow

 This is the most basic flow and a flow that a number of dexes support.
 Essentially it is the "call function on DEX, DEX takes tokens from us, DEX gives us tokens".
-It has ineffeciences as `transferFrom` is more gas expensive than `transfer` and we are required to check/set allowances to the DEX.
+It has inefficiencies as `transferFrom` is more gas expensive than `transfer` and we are required to check/set allowances to the DEX.
 Typically this DEX also does not support a `recipient` field, introducing yet another needless `transfer` in simple swaps.

 ```mermaid
 sequenceDiagram